edenreich/edenreich/README.md

 ### Hi, <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> I'm Eden

-I am a highly motivated developer and hard-working individual with strong experience in the E-Commerce industry for over 8 years.
-I apply tools like Kubernetes, Docker, and git versioning to build and package APIs mainly with programming languages like Typescript, C#, C++, Golang, Rust and PHP.
+Experienced Site Reliability Engineer (SRE) with a passion for optimizing system performance and ensuring seamless, reliable and resilient operations.
+Proven track record in implementing scalable solutions, automating processes, and mitigating potential issues.
+Excited about leveraging modern technology to enhance the reliability of a system while ensuring cost saving.
+I apply tools like Kubernetes, git versioning to build APIs mainly with programming languages like C#, C++, Typescript, Golang, Rust and PHP.

 - I like to rethink processes that fundemantly were designed rapidly
 - I like to migrate and transform legacy software leveraging the right tools into modern solutions